CJSCommonPlatform/framework-libraries/README.md

 So, in our example we would map the address.json fragment id http://justice.gov.uk/standard/fragments/address.json against it's actual location jar://CommonSchemas.jar!//context/schemas/fragments/addresses/address.json.

 When a json document is validated, we override the call to the fragment id url and instead return an InputStream to the actual fragment schema file.

+For this to work, each schema file *must* define an id and that id *must* match the reference given in the main json schema document.